petk/php-build-system/docs/evolution.md

 * The hash extension is now always available, meaning the `--enable-hash` configure argument has been removed.
-* The filter extension no longer exposes the `--with-pcre-dir` configure argument and therefore allows shared builds with `./configure` for Unix builds.
 * Symbols `HAVE_DATE`, `HAVE_REFLECTION`, and `HAVE_SPL` have been removed.
 It
   should be considered to have these extensions always available.
 * Removed unused build time symbols: `PHP_ADA_INCLUDE`, `PHP_ADA_LFLAGS`,